nola-a/okgit/README.md

 hint: (e.g., 'git pull ...') before pushing again.
 hint: See the 'Note about fast-forwards' in 'git push --help' for details.
 ```
-like other use cases Git is telling us why the updates were rejected
+as usual Git is telling us why the updates were rejected

 ![Scheme](images/conflict1.png)

-Some IC pushed to remote the commit C3 and now we are trying to push the commit C4.
-We can resolve basically in two ways, one is suggested above by Git, the other one is rebasing: in both cases the aim is done but in the first case we will have a merge commit, in the latter the history will be more clean (sometimes on purpose you would have the commit merge, just to track the merge)
+Some ICs pushed to remote the commit C3 and now we are trying to push the commit C4.
+The remote repository is expecting to also have the changes that C3 brought in before.
+In this case we have two options available: we can follow what Git suggests us (see above) or we can use the Git rebase command.
+The main difference between the two actions is that using Git merge brings to the tree the merge commit which represents how the merge was done (sometimes it is done just for tracking purpose)

 #### Pull approach
 ```bash